Calculating Spousal Support: Contributions to Receiving An Education & Career

 Contributions to Supporting Party’s Education and Training

 Note – your family law attorney can emphasize favorable factors in advocating for spousal support.
-The multifactored inquiry required by Family Code 4320 gives your spousal support attorney a lot to work with in your spousal support proceeding.
+The multifactored inquiry required by Family Code 4320 gives your spousal support attorney many lines of argument in your spousal support proceeding.

-The interpretation of this provision, however, should be limited to contributions the spouse made to the other spouse’s acquisition of an education or career.
+The interpretation of this provision, however, should be limited to contributions the spouse made to the other spouse’s acquiring education or career.
 Unfortunately, domestic contributions that facilitate a party continuing a career they already had before marriage don’t count.
+For example, if you married a medical doctor, your household contributions that facilitated their ability to continue working as a doctor do not qualify as contributions to their attainment of a career for purposes of spousal support.